FM 108 Remembered:

 Norm also understood the business end of radio by now.
 And while he loved playing r&b and rare rock 'n' roll, he also wanted to make a living in radio.
 If that meant playing some mainstream hits now and then, so be it.

 Norm's archive of musical knowledge and interview tape were especially valuable inasmuch that CING was an FM station.
-Broadcast regulations at the time required that all FM radio stations play a certain amount of "foreground" or "theme" programming".
+Broadcast regulations at the time required that all FM radio stations play a certain amount of "foreground" or lengthy "theme" programming with a significant spoken-word element.
 There were also "mosiac" requirements, which involved shorter segments of feature programming.

-Norm also had an eye for on air talent, hiring such notables as Wes Atkinson, Russ Horton and many, many others (check out the FM 108 Alumni Page).
+Norm also had an eye for on air talent, hiring such notables as Wes Atkinson, Rockin' Robin, Pete Jaycock, Russ Horton and many, many others.
 He also gave many a green rookie a break, a chance to go on the air and prove themselves.
 I was one of those people and I'll always be thankful.

 If Norm had lived his dream, FM 108 would have been pumping out the likes of Fats Domino, Larry Williams and Piano Red 24 hours a day, seven days a week.
 But in the reality of the radio business, you have to appeal to the majority of the listeners to get that majority to listen to you.
 And then there are the myriad of regulations that are part of the Canadian broadcast scene.
 So if FM 108 seemed to play a lot of Anne Murray and 1970-era hit records, there was a good reason for it.
 (Much more information on the FM 108 years is contained in The FM 108 Story.)